learn-co-curriculum/git-github-merging-branches/README.md

 - Perform standard and fast-forward merges with the `git merge` command.
 - Explain the difference between standard merges and fast-forward merges.
-- Introduce two other techniques that can be used when incorporating changes:
+- Explain two other techniques that can be used when incorporating changes:
   `squash` and `rebase`.
-- Delete branches with the `git delete` command.

 ## Introduction